 “The most important investment you can make is in yourself.”

 “Do not save what is left after spending, but spend what is left after saving.”

 “Someone’s sitting in the shade today because someone planted a tree a long time ago.”

 “Be Fearful When Others Are Greedy and Greedy When Others Are Fearful”

 “I insist on a lot of time being spent, almost every day, to just sit and think.
 That is very uncommon in American business.
 I read and think.
-So I do more reading and thinking, and make less impulse decisions than most people in business.
+So I do more reading and thinking and make fewer impulse decisions than most people in the business.
 I do it because I like this kind of life.”

 “I always knew I was going to be rich.
 I don’t think I ever doubted it for a minute. ”

 -Believe in yourself